 How debt consolidation works

-The idea is that you use a debt consolidation loan to pay off your existing debts, meaning you only owe money to the consolidation loan provider.
-This would mean you no longer had to make multiple payments each month, which could help you save on things like interest and late fees, as well as carving out a route to becoming debt-free.
+You use a debt consolidation loan to pay off your existing debts, meaning you only owe money to the consolidation loan provider.
+This means you wouldn’t have to make multiple payments each month, which could help you save on things such as interest and late fees.
+It’s a debt repayment strategy that helps you carve out a route to becoming debt-free.

 Key considerations to make before taking on a debt consolidation loan include: